ros2/design/articles/unique_network_flows.md

 # Unique Network Flow Identifiers

 For performance, ROS2 applications require careful selection of QoS for publishers and subscribers.
 Although networks offer various QoS options, ROS2 publishers and subscribers are unable to use them due to non-unique flow identifiers.
-As a result, the QoS provided by networks to ROS2 publishers and subscribers is vanilla and uniform.
+As a result, ROS2 publishers and subscribers can only hope to obtain undifferentiated QoS from networks.
 This ultimately degrades the performance potential of ROS2 applications and wastes networking infrastructure investments.

 We propose unique network flow identifiers for ROS2 publishers and subscribers.
 Our proposal is easy to use, convenient to implement, and minimal.
 Plus, it respects network-agnostic and non-DDS-middleware-friendly concerns in ROS2.